Composed for Lafcadio Hearn Project produced by nothing but music

 Ubazakura was premiered in Waterford, Ireland in June 2017 with narration by John McLachlan (a noted composer who is also part of the Hearn project) and Satoko Inoue, pianist.
 The concert was part of an Irish tour supported by the Japanese Embassy in Ireland, and is a part of the official project “60th Anniversary of the Establishment of Diplomatic Relations between Japan and Ireland (2017).”

 The work will be premiered in Japan in Autumn 2017.
-Two concerts are scheduled in Tokyo, one in English and one in Japanese, narrated by Keiko Ibaraki.
+Two concerts are scheduled in Tokyo, one in English, narrated by McLachlan and one in Japanese, narrated by Keiko Ibaraki.
 A second concert in Japanese will be preformed in Matsue, Shimane prefecture where Hearn lived during the years 1890-1894.